-This watch was referred by Hodinkee as “A Seventy-Five Dollar Watch That Looks Like A Million Bucks,” an extremely well-made watch that has a sleek, classic design and has the five key characteristics: an automatic winding technology, a day/date display in a single window, water resistant, a recessed crown at 4 o’clock, and a durable bracelet/case.
+This is an very well-made watch with a sleek, classic design and five essential characteristics: an automatic winding technology, a day/date display in a single window, water-resistant, a recessed crown at 4 o’clock, and a durable bracelet/case.

-Moving on to one of the company’s luxury brand, the Grand Seiko.
-These watches are not cheap, costing thousands of dollars ( you can take a look at this website to get an idea on the prices).
-The technology and craftsmanship that go into making them, however, is something to be admired.
+Moving on to one of the company’s luxury brand – Grand Seiko.
+These watches are not cheap, costing several thousands of dollars.
+However, the technology and craftsmanship that go into making them is something to be admired.

 According to the brand’s website, the watches of this collection were specially made by master craftsmen in the company’s exclusive studios: “Each Grand Seiko watch is instantly recognizable because of its simplicity of form and its understated elegance.”

-Today, Grand Seiko is considered as one of the best in terms of expertise in both electronic and mechanical watchmaking.
+Today, Grand Seiko is considered one of the best in terms of electronic and mechanical watchmaking expertise.

 The Grand Seiko line, which is usually compared to luxury watches such as Rolex and Omega, can be divided into three main categories: the Elegance collection, the Heritage collection, and the Sport collection.

-There are also some limited-edition models (such as the SBGC229 off the Sport collection) that are featured on the Grand Seiko website.
-To get to know the other popular Grand Seiko watches, visit their site here.
+Some limited-edition models (such as the SBGC229 off the Sport collection) are featured on the Grand Seiko website.
+Visit their site here to know the other popular Grand Seiko watches.

 One of the most popular Grand Seiko watches is the Spring Drive Snowflake SBGA211.

-Launched in 2010, Hodinkee calls this watch “the single most iconic model for Grand Seiko Spring Drive.”
-This watch is powered by the brand’s unique caliber Spring Drive (learn more about the technology here), a lightweight and high-intensity titanium case ( 30% lighter than stainless steel) , and a 72-hour power reserve.
+This watch is powered by the brand’s unique caliber Spring Drive (learn more about the technology here), a lightweight and high-intensity titanium case (30% lighter than stainless steel), and a 72-hour power reserve.

-Seiko has an excellent reputation, widely known for manufacturing watches that are precise, durable, and stylish.
-Many Seiko watch models, especially the higher end ones, are comparable to Swiss watch brands that can cost three to four times as much.
+Seiko has an excellent reputation, widely known for manufacturing precise, durable, and stylish watches.
+Many Seiko watch models, especially the higher-end ones, are comparable to Swiss watch brands that can cost three to four times as much.

-Based on the models and collections that we have discussed above, this brand continues to make some of today’s best watches, and you don’t need to shell out thousands to have one.
+Based on the models and collections discussed above, this brand continues to make some of today’s best watches, and you don’t need to shell out thousands to have one.

-Seiko is most popular for its quartz movement watches—they were actually the ones who invented it.
+Seiko is most famous for its quartz movement watches—they were the ones who invented it.
 This site highlights that they produce some of the best quartz watches in the world.
-It’s reported that the brand’s high-accuracy quartz watches are accurate within five to ten seconds per year, and the more affordable ones ensure that you will have reliable time for years.
+Seiko’s high-accuracy quartz watches are accurate within five to ten seconds per year, and the more affordable ones ensure that you will have reliable time for years.

 Get to know more about Grand Seiko here.

 One of the companies that are often compared to Seiko is Citizen.
-Both are Japanese watches, both popular for their quartz watches, and both have both affordable and luxury models.
-We’ve published an article on our website comparing the two, so if you’d like to know more about these two companies and their similarities/differences, you can find the article here.
+Both are Japanese watches, both popular for their quartz watches, and have affordable and luxury models.
+We’ve published an article on our website comparing the two, so you can find the article here if you want to know more about these two companies and their similarities/differences.

 Seiko Warranty Policy

-Seiko’s support page has a comprehensive FAQ section, and The Knowledge section is also a very helpful tool if you’d like to learn more about Seiko’s technologies (ie. Spring Drive, Kinetic).
-Each topic has its own page containing comprehensive details ( such as a Spring Drive watch’s history, key features, and technology) .
+Seiko’s support page has a comprehensive FAQ section, and the Knowledge section is also a very helpful tool if you’d like to learn more about Seiko’s technologies (i.e., Spring Drive, Kinetic).
+Each topic has its page containing comprehensive details (such as a Spring Drive watch’s history, key features, and technology).

 Customers need to apply for this service by presenting the guarantee certificate provided by the watch retailer.
-The instruction manuals can be found on this page.
+You can find the instruction manuals on this page.

-In order to get this warranty, however, customers must make sure that they watch was purchased from legitimate sources, which brings us to the next part: the best places to buy Seiko watches.
+However, customers must be sure to buy from legitimate sources to get this warranty, which brings us to the next part: the best places to buy Seiko watches.

 Where To Buy Seiko Watches

-Brand new and second hand Seiko watches are also available in Amazon and eBay, but Seiko has recommended that customers purchase Seiko watches at an authorized retail stores: “Only in these stores can you be sure to find the latest Seiko collection, and be sure that your new watch bracelet will be sized and fitted correctly, free of charge.”
+Brand new and second-hand Seiko watches are also available on Amazon and eBay.
+Still, Seiko has recommended that customers purchase Seiko watches at an authorized retail store: “Only in these stores can you find the latest Seiko collection, and be sure that your new watch bracelet will be sized and fitted correctly, free of charge.”

 Learn more about the company’s Internet Purchase Warning here.

-If you’d like to visit a Seiko store, there is a store finder page where you can search for a Seiko or Grand Seiko branch anywhere in the world.
+If you’d like to visit a Seiko store, there is a store finder page where you can search for a Seiko or Grand Seiko branch anywhere.

 We hope you learned a lot about Seiko in this article.
 Having both affordable and luxury models (the models range from less than $100 to thousands), this company consistently produced watches that will last a long time.
-If you would like to learn more about the company’s history, models, and policies, their website is comprehensive and can provide you with more information.
+If you want to learn more about the company’s history, models, and policies, their website is comprehensive and can provide more information.

 Header Photo by Daniel Zimmermann